Learn with Recreus

 Relationship: Shore A to Shore D

-At Recreus we use the Shore A hardness scale to classify the flexible filaments of the Filaflex range.
-In this way, we determine the hardness of each filament to know in which applications and/or pieces we can use it based on its Shore hardness (elasticity).
+At Recreus, we use the Shore A hardness scale to classify the flexible filaments in the Filaflex range, which allows us to determine their level of elasticity and know in which applications and/or parts they can be used.

-Specifically, in the Filaflex family we have 4 types of filament according to their Shore hardness:
+Specifically, in the Filaflex family of flexible filaments, you can find the following types of materials based on their Shore hardness:

-*Elongation is the percentage of stretch until the material breaks, as long as its elastic limit is not exceeded.
+*Elongation: It is the percentage of stretching until the material breaks, as long as its elastic limit is not exceeded.

 Elongation of filaments of the Filaflex family